-Record levels of turnover are expected this year as the economy recovers and more people feel comfortable leaving their jobs.
+Record levels of turnover are happening this year as the economy recovers and more people feel comfortable leaving their jobs.

-After a challenging year that has helped all of us get more clarity on what’s important, many of these job seekers will be looking for work that is more aligned with their values, priorities, and purpose, and that allows them to make a positive impact on the world.
+After a challenging year that has helped all of us get more clarity on what’s important, many of these job seekers are looking for work that’s more aligned with their values, priorities, and purpose.

 If finding mission-driven work is your goal, we have a roadmap for you.
 Our Careers for Social Impact Career Transition Framework breaks down the process of moving toward your next impact career step into three distinct phases: Build Your Foundation, Define Your Direction, and Find Your Fit.